The average cost of roof shingles is between $7,500 and $15,000 for a 2,500-square-foot roof, or $3 to $6 per square foot installed.

 - Labor and installation fees: These add approximately $45 to $60 per hour per crew member to your total cost.
 For more intricate roof patterns and steeper roofs, this cost can exceed $100 per worker per hour.
 Labor fees often account for much of your final cost, so budget accordingly.

 - Shingle brand: The brand you select will inevitably affect your costs.
 Some brands offer specialized shingles with impact-resistance and solar-powered qualities.
 These premium products will have a much higher cost than standard roofing shingles.
-Meanwhile, other brands focus on high-quality standard shingles at affordable prices.
+Meanwhile, budget brands focus on high-quality standard shingles at affordable prices.
 We recommend researching and getting quotes from multiple roofing companies to compare potential prices.

 What Are the Benefits of Investing in New Roof Shingles?

-The benefits of installing a new shingle roof depend primarily on the material.
+The benefits of installing new roof shingles depend primarily on the material.
 For example, metal roof shingles provide optimal fire resistance, while wood offers an eye-catching rustic appeal.
-Other materials like asphalt and rubber shingles offer extended durability at a more affordable price.

 New Roof Shingles Improve the Value of Your Home

-This is a major benefit for homeowners looking to sell.
+A new shingle roof can boost your home’s resale value.
 According to Zillow, a new roof can speed up the sale process while increasing the dollar amount and quantity of offers you receive.
 Among these attractive benefits, new shingle roofs also boast 60%–70% returns on investment, helping you recoup the money you spent on the replacement.

 Professional Vs. DIY Roof Shingle Installation: Which Is Worth It?